groue/GRValidation/README.md

     try v.validate(3) // ValidationError
     ```

-- `V1 && V2`
+- `v1 && v2`

-    Checks that a value passes all validations.
-The returned value is the input value.
+    Checks that a value passes both validations.
+Returns the value returned by v2.

     ```swift
     // Checks that an Int is nil, or not 1, and not 2: